pdoane/seed-alchemy/README.md

 # SimpleDiffusion

-A simple Python GUI for the `diffusers` library.
+A Python UI for the `diffusers` library.
 Inspired by InvokeAI, but uses less memory making it faster to run on a machine with low RAM (e.g. 16GB).
 Developed and tested on macOS.
 Other platforms could be supported with a small effort.

 ![Screenshot](docs/screenshot.webp)